 We Asked People What They Know About Obamacare.
-See If You Know The Answers.
+See If You Know The Answers

 Politics

 We Asked People What They Know About Obamacare.
-See If You Know The Answers.

-We Asked People What They Know About Obamacare.
-See If You Know The Answers.
+See If You Know The Answers

-In fact, the Affordable Care Act brought the rate of uninsured Americans to a record low 9 percent in 2015.
+The Affordable Care Act brought the rate of uninsured Americans to a record low 9 percent in 2015.
 It's the major achievement of the controversial health care law and one the Obama administration likes to tout whenever it can.

 Health and Human Services Secretary Sylvia Burwell did just that in an interview with NPR on Tuesday.

+We Asked People What They Know About Obamacare.
+See If You Know The Answers

 "We have the lowest uninsured rate in the nation's history," Burwell said.
 "Twenty million Americans have insurance that didn't have insurance before the Affordable Care Act.
-For many people they consider it just a basic part of their health care."
+For many people, they consider it just a basic part of their health care."

 But many of those surveyed in a new NPR/Ipsos poll got it wrong.
-About half believed that the number of people without insurance had increased or stayed the same, or they said they didn't know what the law's effect has been on insurance coverage.
+About half believed that the number of people without insurance had increased or stayed the same, or said they didn't know what the law's effect has been on insurance coverage.

-That was a failure of communication on the part of the Obama Administration, says Bill Pierce, a senior director at APCO Worldwide, who advises health care companies on strategic communications.
+That was a failure of communication on the part of the Obama administration, says Bill Pierce, a senior director at APCO Worldwide, who advises health care companies on strategic communications.

 "They needed to use the president more," said Pierce.
-"If this was his number one achievement, and something he was proud of doing, it was the kind of thing that he needed to be out there and talking about all the time."
+"If this was his No. 1 achievement, and something he was proud of doing, it was the kind of thing that he needed to be out there and talking about all the time."

 Democrats were better informed than Republicans, with 54 percent of Democrats saying the law had reduced the number of people without insurance, compared to 41 percent of Republicans.

-Pierce said one problem is that the law was passed in 2010 but didn't go fully into effect for years.
-In that the time, the web site that housed the insurance exchange, the most public part of the program, failed.
+One problem, Pierce said, is that the law was passed in 2010 but didn't go fully into effect for years.
+In that time, the website that housed the insurance exchange, the most public part of the program, failed.

 "By the time the insurance rate started to fall, a lot of minds were already set," he said.